On the Utility of Model Learning in HRI: Performance under Incorrect Modeling Assumptions

 \subsubsection{Incorrect model of what the human cares about}

 Another class of inconsistency in modeling deals with reward features.

 \textbf{``Nonisotropic-Distance" -- Humans care about avoiding other cars, but we might not know how sensitive they are to getting close to different areas of another car. } The original human simulator has a cost based on a Gaussian that takes in the Euclidean distance between the centers of the two cars, the ``Nonisotropic-Distance" simulator modifies the cost contours to be longer than they are wide, as show in Figure \ref{fig:mods}.
-This models the fact that people are more comfortable with cars behind them than they are with them to their sides.
+This models the fact that some people are more comfortable with cars to their sides rather than in their own lane.

 \textbf{``Bounded-Controls"-- We might not know people's preferences for speed or their control limitations. } Human drivers have different preferences for how fast they turn or accelerate as well as cars with different control bounds.
 To model this, the ground truth human simulator's values of $a_{max}$ and $\omega_{max}$ (see section 3.A) are reduced to $\frac{a_{max}}{2}, \frac{\omega_{max}}{2}$, reducing the capability of the human to react to the robot.